emse-sas-lab/SCAbox-ip/README.rst

 License
 ---------------------------------------------------------------

-All the contents of the SCAbox project are licensed under the `MIT license <https://choosealicense.com/licenses/mit/>`_ provided in each GitHub repository.
+All the contents of the SCABox project are licensed under the `MIT license <https://choosealicense.com/licenses/mit/>`_ provided in each GitHub repository.

 Copyright (c) 2020 Anonymous